-In the feature integration theory of attention, the visual scene is initially coded along a number of elementary features, e.g., color, orientation, brightness, and spatial frequency~\cite{CP1980/Treisman}.
-Furthermore, the selective attention mechanism~\cite{HN1985/Koch} suggests to compute these elementary features in parallel and combine the resultant cortical topographic maps into the saliency map.
+In the feature integration theory of attention, a visual scene is initially coded along a number of elementary features, e.g., color, orientation, brightness, and spatial frequency~\cite{CP1980/Treisman}.
+The selective attention mechanism~\cite{HN1985/Koch} suggests to compute these elementary features in parallel and combine the resultant cortical topographic maps into a saliency map.
 Hence, a majority of bottom-up saliency models aim to investigate different visual features and apply them to define the saliency of a pixel or a region.
-In these models, contrast-based detection is one of the most commonly adopted techniques.
-As no prior knowledge regarding salient objects is provided, contrast-based saliency models mainly focus on two aspects, i.e., local center-surround difference, and global rarity.
+In these models, the contrast based detection is one of the most commonly adopted techniques.
+As no prior knowledge regarding salient objects is provided, the contrast based detection mainly focuses on two aspects: local center-surround difference, and global rarity.

-For the center-surround contrast, one of the most influential bottom-up saliency models is introduced by Itti et al.~\cite{TPAMI1998/Itti} based on the Koch and Ullman's early representation model~\cite{HN1985/Koch}.
-They extract various features from the input color image at multiple resolutions, and use center-surround differences between different resolutions to form the final saliency map.
-Ma and Zhang~\cite{AcmMM2003/Ma} regard an image as a perceive field and define the saliency by measuring the differences between the stimuli perceived by different perception units.
-A subsequent fuzzy growing is performed to extract attended areas from saliency maps.
-Goferman et al.~\cite{CVPR2010/Goferman} base on four basic principles of human visual attention to detect context-aware saliency, i.e., local low-level features, global considerations, visual organization rules, and high-level factors.
-Furthermore, by means of the Kullback-Leibler divergence, an information-theoretic approach is proposed to extract saliency from the multi-scale center-surround feature distributions~\cite{ICCV2011/Klein}.
+For local center-surround difference, one of the most influential bottom-up saliency models is introduced by Itti et al.~\cite{TPAMI1998/Itti}.
+Basing on the Koch and Ullman's early representation model~\cite{HN1985/Koch}, Itti et al. extract various features at multiple resolutions and use center-surround differences between different resolutions to form a saliency map.
+Ma and Zhang~\cite{AcmMM2003/Ma} regard an image as a perceive field and define the saliency by measuring differences between the stimuli perceived by different perception units.
+Goferman et al.~\cite{CVPR2010/Goferman} exploit four basic principles of human visual attention to detect the context-aware saliency, i.e., local low-level features, global considerations, visual organization rules, and high-level factors.
+Furthermore, by means of the Kullback-Leibler divergence, an information-theoretic approach is proposed to extract saliency from multi-scale center-surround feature distributions~\cite{ICCV2011/Klein}.